carpentries/instructor-training/instructors.md

 > You suppress your concern for other people and focus on your own interests...
 > Terrify the living daylights out of people, and they will protect themselves at the expense of others...

-A lot of advocates for open science and better scientific computing practices make the same mistake.
+A lot of advocates for open science and reproducible research make the same mistake.
-They frighten people with talk of papers that have been retracted, when they should talk about all the new science people could do if they weren't spending hours trying to find the right version of a collaborator's Python script and get it to run on their machine.
+They frighten people with talk of papers that have been retracted when they should talk about all the new science people could do if they weren't wasting hours trying to figure out how they created figure number three in the first place.

-It is important to mention the cost and risk of bad computing practices, but we have found that we have more impact when we emphasize how much more researchers can do when they know how to loop over data files in the shell, share work with colleagues through GitHub, and write code that they can re-use next week. and manage nulls in their data.
+We have found that we have more impact when we *emphasize how much more researchers can do when they are computationally competent*.

-It is equally important for us to emphasize that what we teach and how we teach it is based on the best available evidence.
+We have also found it's importance for us to *emphasize that what we teach and how we teach it is based on the best available evidence*.
 We use live coding instead of slides because research shows that people learn more from doing than watching.
 Similarly,
 the tools we teach are ones that our instructors---who are active researchers themselves---use daily.

-One final point to make in instructor training workshops is that our greatest long-term impact may not be what we teach researchers about computing, but what we teach our instructors about teaching, and about working together.
+One final point to make in instructor training workshops is that *our greatest impact may be what we teach our instructors about teaching and collaborating*.
+As a species,
-We know as much about education as we do about public health, but most university lecturers are completely unaware of it, and still largely self-taught as teachers.
+we know as much about education as we do about public health, but since most university lecturers are self-taught teachers, they are completely unaware of this body of knowledge.
+At the same time,
-And for reasons that we still don't really understand, the massive, open collaboration that has made Wikipedia and open source software successful has never taken hold in university teaching: most lecturers are still both the sole authors and sole users of their lessons.
+the massive, open collaboration that has made Wikipedia and open source software successful has never taken hold in teaching.
+Most university lecturers are still the sole creators and consumers of their lessons, which wastes time and impedes the spread of good ideas.
-Changing *that* will have much more impact on many more people than anything else we could do.
+Changing *that* could have more impact in the long run than anything to do with for loops and pull requests.

 ## Logistics